 Around 60% of our students at Wright Robinson College are eligible for Pupil Premium which is significantly higher than the national figure.
 Wright Robinson recognizes that each individual student has different needs, concerns and aspirations and we aim to ensure the best outcomes for everyone irrelevant of their background and disadvantages.
 For some students, this may be supporting their progress in reading, whilst for others it may be providing support for individual music lessons, or University visits.
 The College is committed to closing the attainment and achievement gap across a range of measures for our disadvantaged pupils particularly, and the additional funding will be used to support this aim.

 In March 2016, Wright Robinson College achieved ‘Outstanding’ in all key areas.
-The inspection recognised the measures taken to improve the provision for Pupil Premium students, and particularly the closing of the gap in a number of key measures.
+The inspection recognised the measures taken to improve the progress and achievement for all students – including those students eligible for Pupil Premium funding.
+For the last 3 years at Wright Robinson College, Disadvantaged Students have achieved a Progress 8 figure above that of ALL students nationally.

 |English Teacher||Additional staffing to provide targeted teaching of PP students where appropriate, flexibility of setting and increased opportunities for detailed feedback to students.||£51,276||Reduced attainment and progress gap - see SISRA and internal data|